KyfStore11k/MCVersionRenamer/README.md

 ### FancyMenu:

-FancyMenu (as of now) currently has half-implemented functionality.
-I will be attempting to fix the scenario in which if `Current Screen Customization` is enabled, it will overwrite MCVersionRenamer's custom version text (TitleScreen only).
+FancyMenu (as of now) is currently in development and ***HIGHLY*** recommended ***NOT*** to be used with MCVR!
+There are many bugs and lots of things I will have to fix in the future!
+Even though MCVR is compatible with FancyMenu it is not completely implemented!
+USE AT YOUR OWN RISK!

 ## Working On (*Not Implemented*)
 - A complete FancyMenu hook for MCVersionRenamer!
+- Bug Hunting & Fixing!
 - More optimizations!

 ## License